 Biomolecular Magnetic Resonance Facility (BMRF)

-The Division of Biostatistics and Epidemiology in the Department of Public Health Sciences of the School of Medicine provides collaborative consulting in study design, conduct, analysis, and interpretation.
+The Division of Biostatistics in the Department of Public Health Sciences of the School of Medicine provides collaborative consulting in study design, conduct, analysis, and interpretation.

 This center’s mission is to advance education, research, and service concerning moral values in health care.
 The program is devoted to helping those in the public sector who are charged with making decisions to respond to the challenges facing health care systems.